harshkoli1255/Weatherwise/README.md

 ## 💻 Recommended VS Code Extensions

-This project includes a `.vscode/extensions.json` file, so you should be prompted to install these automatically when you open the project in VS Code.
+This project includes a `.vscode/extensions.json` file.
+The first time you open this project in VS Code, it will automatically detect this file and prompt you to install these recommended extensions with one click.
+This works seamlessly on Windows, macOS, and Linux.

 *   **ESLint & Prettier:** For code quality and consistent formatting.
 *   **Tailwind CSS IntelliSense:** Essential for working with Tailwind classes.